raspberrypilearning/raspberry-pi-command/en/step_4.md

 --- /task ---

-The '-e' tells the echo command to look for escape sequences with a backslash before them.
-These are sequences of characters that have a special meaning, for example '\n' means print a new line.
+The `-e` tells the `echo` command to look for escape sequences with a backslash before them.
+These are sequences of characters that have a special meaning; for example, `\n` means 'print a new line'.
-The '\e[ ... m' tells the echo command that the following characters should be treated as a special code.
+The `\e[ ... m` tells the `echo` command that the following characters should be treated as a special code.
-The '32' says that the text colour should be green.
+The `32` says that the text colour should be green.

 --- task ---
-You can use numbers from 31 to 37 to get different colours.
+You can use numbers from `31` to `37` to get different colours.
 Try it.

 --- /task ---

-Tip: Remember you can use the up arrow on the keyboard to get your previous command back and use left and right and backspace to edit the command.
-This means you don't have to type the whole command lots of times to try different colours.
+**Tip:** Remember that you can use the <kbd>Up</kbd> arrow on the keyboard to get your previous command back, and use <kbd>Left</kbd> and <kbd>Right</kbd> and <kbd>Backspace</kbd> to edit the command.
+This means that you don't have to type the whole command lots of times to try different colours.

 --- task ---
-Now type the message 'Hello' in orange text.
+Now type the message `Hello` in orange text.

 --- hints ---
 --- hint ---